-Epoxy degradation: Some components of the plastic package material turn yellow when they are subjected to heat.
-It causes partial absorption of the affected wavelengths and thus results in loss of efficiency.

-Thermal stress: Epoxy resin package starts expanding rapidly when the glass transition temperature is reached.
-The expansion causes mechanical stresses on the bonded contacts and the semiconductor, leading to the weakening of the bonded contacts and even tearing off.
-Very low temperatures also can lead to cracking of the packaging.

-Degeneration of differentiated phosphor: The degradation of different phosphors in white LEDs at different rates due to heat and age causes changes in the light color produced by the LEDs.
-For example, organic phosphor formulation is used in purple and pink LEDs, that may degrade after a few hours of lighting and it may lead to a major shift in the light color.
+•Some components of the plastic package material turn yellow when they are subjected to heat.
+Epoxy degradation •It causes partial absorption of the affected wavelengths and thus results in loss of efficiency. • Epoxy resin package starts expanding rapidly when the glass transition temperature is reached. •The expansion causes mechanical stresses on the bonded Thermal stress contacts and the semiconductor, leading to the weakening of the bonded contacts and even tearing off.
+Very low temperatures also can lead to cracking of the packaging. •The degradation of different phosphors in white LEDs at different rates due to heat and age causes changes in the Degeneration of light colour produced by the LEDs. differentiated • For example, organic phosphor formulation is used in phosphor purple and pink LEDs, which may degrade after a few hours of lighting, and this may lead to a major shift in the light colour.